Trishan8/ISI-B.Math-Sem--III/README.md

 Here you can get access to all the course provided to B.Math Second Year Students on the year 2023.
 In general, five courses are offered in each semester.
 The courses offred this semester are,

 ### Electrodynamics ###
   * This Course was instructed by [Dr. Prabuddha Chakraborty](https://www.isibang.ac.in/~adean/infsys/database/Bmath/Ele.html/ "Dr. Prabuddha Chakraborty").
-The text books, required refferences and assignments along with their solutions are provided in this [link](https://github.com/Trishan8/ISI-B.Math-Sem--III/tree/main/Electrodynamics).
+The text books, required refferences and assignments along with their solutions (some solution are provided rest solution are not provided because their submission were in offline mode) are provided in this [link](https://github.com/Trishan8/ISI-B.Math-Sem--III/tree/main/Electrodynamics).

+### Diffrential Equation ###

+This course was instructed by [Prof. CRE Raja](https://www.isibang.ac.in/~creraja/) and [Vivek Agrahari] (https://www.linkedin.com/in/vivek-kumar-agrahari-3253bba6/?trk=people-guest_people_search-card&originalSubdomain=in).
+All the study material and assignments used in this course can be found [here](https://github.com/Trishan8/ISI-B.Math-Sem-IV/tree/main/Ordinary%20Differential%20equation).
+(The submissions were offline so there is no softcopy of the solutions).

 ### Rings and Modules ###
   * This course was instructed by [Prof. B.Sury](https://www.isibang.ac.in/~sury/).
 During this course we mostly followed [Introduction to Rings and Modules - C.Musili](https://libgen.rs/book/index.php?md5=FFF8CA8E2C8ADF55A09FF626B255E4BC) and <em> Abstract algebra </em> by [Dummit and Foote](https://dokumen.tips/documents/dummit-and-foote-abstract-algebra-third-edition.html).
 We got very nice assignments during the course.
 Find all the assignmnets and their solution in this [link](https://github.com/Trishan8/ISI-B.Math-Sem--III/blob/main/Rings%20and%20Modules)